 The company's vaccines, produced through Sanofi Pasteur, generate about 15% of revenue and include immunizations against pertussis, flu, and meningitis, among other diseases.
-Its smallest segment is animal health, which produces a full range of veterinary products for both pets and livestock.
-Sanofi has agreed to sell this unit, Merial, by the end of fiscal 2016.

 Although the US is Sanofi's largest market at some 35% of revenue, emerging markets as a group (including Latin American and Eastern Europe) contribute about a third.

 The company has office locations, production sites, and other facilities in about 100 countries.

 Sales and Marketing

 Sanofi's products are marketed primarily by its own sales force, but partnerships with pharma firms such as Regeneron and Bristol-Myers Squibb also play an important role.

 Sanofi's primary customers include wholesalers, distributors, pharmacies, and hospitals.
 The top three worldwide wholesale customers account for a quarter of total revenue, with the top three US-based wholesale customers generating more than half of US pharmaceutical sales.